R4ynaud/SQL-Server-2019-Always-ON-Installation-and-Configuration-on-Windows-Server-2019/README.md

 ![image](https://user-images.githubusercontent.com/93924485/230639376-0c35ba09-2936-4c78-b8dc-23eda290631f.png)

 ### 9-) Collation tabında özel bir dil seçiminiz olmayacak ise default olarak bırakabilirsiniz.
-Genelde SQL Latin CP1_CI_AS kullanılır.
+Genelde "SQL Latin CP1_CI_AS" kullanılır.
 ###     If you do not have a specific language preference, you can leave the collation tab as the default setting.
-Generally, SQL Latin CP1_CI_AS is used as the collation.
+Generally, "SQL Latin CP1_CI_AS" is used as the collation.

 ![image](https://user-images.githubusercontent.com/93924485/230640282-e41f4310-403b-481f-8b1b-3393a50b009c.png)